logstash-plugins/logstash-mixin-ecs_compatibility_support/README.md

         @field_hostip   = ecs_select[disabled: "ip",       v1: "[host][ip]"  ]
       end
     ~~~

+   If you initialized the mixin with an alias mapping, missing values will
+   be resolved by their alias.

    NOTE: `ecs_select` should only be used during plugin initialization and
    not during event-by-event processing.